XavierB91/alpha-configuration-setup/useful-git-commands.md

 -local - you personal computer
--commit- adding a tracking number and message to your version -diff- the difference between states of your local and Github repository
+-commit- adding a tracking number and message to your version -diff- the difference between states of your local and Github repository -markdown (.md)- a text based

+### Git Process Notes
+- creat a new repo on Github
+- clone  the repo to your local
+- add a new file